 Wurtland in Greenup County, Kentucky — The American South (East South Central)

-Topics and series.
+Topics.
 This historical marker is listed in these topic lists: Architecture • Settlements & Settlers.
-In addition, it is included in the Kentucky Historical Society series list.
-A significant historical year for this entry is 1813.
+A significant historical year for this entry is 1791.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-John M. McConnell House (a few steps from this marker); Steam Furnace / Iron made in Kentucky (approx. 0.3 miles away); Camp Swigert (approx. half a mile away); Jesse Stuart (1906-1984) (approx. 1.6 miles away); Race Track (approx. 2.3 miles away); Caroline Furnace / Iron Made in Kentucky (approx. 2.4 miles away); E. K. Railway (approx. 2˝ miles away); Greenup “Town Fathers” (approx. 3.2 miles away).
+McConnell House Complex (a few steps from this marker); Steam Furnace / Iron made in Kentucky (approx. 0.3 miles away); Camp Swigert Jesse Stuart (1906-1984) (approx. 1.6 miles away); Race Track (approx. 2.4 miles away); Caroline Furnace / Iron Made in Kentucky (approx. 2.4 miles away); E. K. Railway (approx. 2˝ miles away); Greenup “Town Fathers” (approx. 3.2 miles away).